fastly/fastly-ruby/README.md

 service.purge_by_key('YOUR_SURROGATE_KEY', true)
 ```

-You can also purge without involving the Fastly client at all by sending a POST
+You can also purge without involving the Fastly client by sending a PURGE request directly
-request with your Fastly API key in a `Fastly-Key` header:
+to the URL you want to purge.
+You can also send a POST request to the API with your Fastly API key
+in a `Fastly-Key` header:

 ```
-curl -H 'Fastly-Key: YOUR_API_KEY' -X PURGE \
+curl -X PURGE YOUR URL
-  YOUR URL

 curl -H 'Fastly-Key: YOUR_API_KEY' -X POST \
   https://api.fastly.com/service/YOUR_SERVICE_ID/purge/YOUR_SURROGATE_KEY
 ```

-Previously purging made an API call to the `/purge` endpoint of the Fastly API.
+Previously purging made an POST call to the `/purge` endpoint of the Fastly API.

 The new method of purging is done by making an HTTP request against the URL using the `PURGE` HTTP method.